upptime/upptime.js.org/docs/get-started.md

 For more details on how to create repositories using template, read the article on the GitHub website: [Creating a repository from a template](https://docs.github.com/en/free-pro-team@latest/github/creating-cloning-and-archiving-repositories/creating-a-repository-from-a-template).

+**Billing note:** Upptime uses thousands of build minutes every month (approximately 3,000 minutes in the default setting).
+If you use a public repository, GitHub offers unlimited free build minutes, but if you use a private repository, you'll have to pay for this time.

 ## After creating your repository

 The following steps apply to your new repository, not the upptime/upptime template repository.